jmptrader/calculation/README.md

 * Probability
 * Statistics

-## Programming notes
-See [abbreviation](https://www.github.com/BluntSporks/abbreviation) for a list of abbreviations used.

 ## Comparison to OpenOffice
 Here is a list of functions in this stat library compared to OpenOffice functions.